spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 9. Review the profile layers and customize parameters as desired in the YAML files that display when you select a layer.

-  You can configure OpenID Connect (OIDC) at the Kubernetes layer.
-To configure OIDC for managed EKS clusters, follow the steps for Amazon EKS in the [Configure Custom OIDC](../../../integrations/kubernetes.md/#configure-custom-oidc) guide.
+  You can configure custom OpenID Connect (OIDC) for EKS clusters at the Kubernetes layer.
+To do this, follow the steps for Amazon EKS in the [Configure Custom OIDC](../../../integrations/kubernetes.md/#configure-custom-oidc) guide.
+Alternatively, if you want to use AWS Identity and Access Management (IAM) for authentication, you will need to download the `aws-iam-authenticator` plugin.
+Review [Access EKS Cluster](#access-eks-cluster) for more information.

   :::caution

   Configuring OIDC requires you to map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to [Create Role Bindings](../../cluster-management/cluster-rbac.md/#create-role-bindings).
 Refer to [Use RBAC with OIDC](../../../integrations/kubernetes.md/#use-rbac-with-oidc) for an example.

   :::

 10. Click on **Next** to continue.